Kundasang War Memorial

-The Kundasang War Memorial (Tugu Peringatan Perang Kundasang) is a memorial located in Kundasang in the Malaysian state of Sabah, which is dedicated to the British and Australian soldiers who died in the Sandakan POW camp during their death marches to Ranau.
+The Kundasang War Memorial (Tugu Peringatan Perang Kundasang) is a memorial located in Kundasang in the Malaysian state of Sabah, which is dedicated to the British and Australian soldiers who died in the Sandakan POW camp during their forced death marches from Sandakan to Ranau.
 Besides that, it also recognises the suffering and sacrifice of the native population of Sabah.

 Location

 The memorial is located in the small town of Kundasang, about 92 km from the state capital of Kota Kinabalu.
+It is located immediately behind the vegetable wholesale stalls, and situated on a hill.

 Background

-The establishment of the memorial can be traced back to Major G.S.
-Carter DSO, a New Zealand war veteran and employee of the Shell Oil Co.
+The establishment of the memorial can be traced back to Major Gordon Senior 'Toby' Carter DSO, a New Zealand war veteran and employee of the Shell Oil Co.
 (Borneo), who gave the ideas for the construction of the memorial in 1962.
+His idea was for the memorial to commemorate the 2,428 Australian and British prisoners who died during World War II at the Sandakan POW Camp, and the casualties of the three death marches.
+Of the 2,500 Australian and British prisoners of war, only six Australians survived these death marches.

-The construction was later led by Mr. JC Robinson who is a local architect.
+The construction was later led by Mr. JC Robinson who was a local architect and it opened in 1962.
 However, due to insufficient revenue for upgrading as the memorial covers a large area, it fell into disrepair even though the Sabah state government injected some funds in 1995.